tomatau/node-sql-sequelize-lessons/content/1.2.2/content.md

 ```

 This script first creates an enumerable type for boroughs, then the restaurants table, and finally the grades table.
-The `BEFORE;` and `AFTER;` commands ensure that these commands succeed or fail together.
+The `BEGIN;` and `COMMIT;` commands ensure that these commands succeed or fail together.
 So if creating the restaurants table succeeds but the grades table fails, neither table will be created.

 Note that we use snake case for all column names in our tables.
 The values we indicate here correspond to the `field` values we set in the respective attribute definitions in our Sequelize models.